ilianaportugal/Bikesharing/README.md

 <img src="Images/Checkout Times for Users.png" width="1000">

 The "Checkout Times for Users" chart tells us that most users have a trip duration of about 5 hours.
 The average trip duration is likely between 5-7 hours.
 The curve is right skewed, meaning the mode is higher than the mean.
 After 5 hours, the amount of trips slopes down.
+This visual can aid us in product design and pricing.
+Investors need to ensure their bike is comfortable for all day use.
+The price of the bikesharing program should take into account trip duration, we should ask ourselves the question "what will our users be willing to pay for 5 hours of use?".

 ### Checkout Times by Gender